jkordick/coding-with-gh-copilot/README.md

     3. use node 18
     4. deploy your app

-## :exclamation_question_mark: how to setup your own github copilot demo
+## how to setup your own github copilot demo
 want to do your own github copilot demo? here are some tips:
 1. think about a simple but fitting use case (ask about the used programming languages in advance!)
 2. do a dry run and write down the steps you want to show